liaoyunkun/ZAP/trunk/README.md

 ### Introduction

 The ZAP processor is a 10 stage pipelined processor for FPGA with support for cache and MMU (ARMv5T compliant).

-This processor is *not* an ARM clone but a completely different design that is compliant to the ARM v5T instruction set, hence, no particular ARMX number is specified.
+Please note that the processor is *not* an ARM clone but a completely different RTL design (written in FPGA compliant Verilog-2001) that is compliant to the ARM v5T instruction set, hence, no particular ARMX number is specified.

+This project was created for the ORCONF-2016 Student Design Contest.

+Please use the trunk/ directory as the project root $PROJ_ROOT.

 ![Wishbone logo](https://wishbone-interconnect.readthedocs.io/en/latest/_images/wishbone_stamp.svg)